upbound/docs/content/all-spaces/query-api/_index.md

           image: true
 ```

-You can use `kubectl create` and receive the `response` for your query parameters.
+After switching your context to a Space, you can use `kubectl create` and
+receive the `response` for your query parameters.

 ```shell
 $ kubectl create -f spaces-query.yaml --validate=false -o yaml